AleksandarDzudzevic/WeatherStationProject/README.md

     f.write(f"{reading} \n")
 print(f"It worked {datetime.now()} \n")
 ```
+#### Picture 5.1 shows the recorded data stored in the .csv file.
+The data was measured everyb5 minutes for 48 hours for a totl of 576 data units.
 ![We used a .csv file to store 48hours worth of data measured every 5 min.
 Each row has a time when data was recorded, tempratures and humidity from all 4 sensors, median temperature and humidity](https://github.com/AleksandarDzudzevic/Project_unit_2/blob/main/crietria-c-proof5.1.png)